How School Kills Wonder: NASA's Forgotten 1968 Study on Education's Silent War Against Creative Genius

 Sir Ken Robinson

-We live in a world that claims to value innovation and original thinking, yet as we move grade through grade, we are indoctrinated against making unexpected connections between disparate subjects to arrive at creative solutions.
+We live in a world that claims to value innovation and original thinking.
+However, as we move through each grade, we are indoctrinated against making unexpected connections between disparate subjects to arrive at creative solutions.

 We are forced inside from outside the box.